UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 # Introduction

-Below is documentation related to the arrangement, physical processing, and description of archival, or non-commercial audiovisual materials.
-Or rather, this documentation covers audiovisual processing after the point of accession to access.
-For the most part, archivists physically process and describe audiovisual materials at the item-level to help facilitate preservation via digitization (we're currently developing processes for describing & arranging audiovisual materials at the collection and box-level!...more on that soon).
+Below is documentation related to the arrangement, physical processing, and description of archival, or non-commercial audiovisual (AV) materials.
+Or rather, this documentation covers AV processing after the point of accession all the way up to access, or finding aid description.
+For the most part, archivists physically process and describe AV materials at the item-level to help facilitate preservation via digitization (we're currently developing processes for describing & arranging AV materials at the collection and box-level!...more on that soon).

-In addition to creating finding aid description for access, when possible, processing archivists and assistants also create additional item-level descriptive metadata of AV items that is stored in Jitterbug, an internal online content management system for Wilson Library's analog audiovisual holdings.
+In addition to creating finding aid description for AV access, when possible, processing archivists and assistants also create additional item-level descriptive metadata of AV items that is stored in Jitterbug, an internal online content management system for Wilson Library's analog AV holdings.
 Jitterbug holds and tracks metadata related to the analog AV format or item ("Audiovisual Items"), as well as metadata related to digitization, including information on the transfer ("Transfers") and the preservation instance or file ("Preservation Instance").
 This documentation dives into some Jitterbug specifics related to analog AV items, including required metadata fields, field definitions (& style guide), and data entry and import methods.

 Please note that this documentation page is a work in progress and will be updated frequently in the summer and fall 2021.

 # Arrangement

-When assigned an accession containing archival audiovisual materials, consult with the AV Archivist about how to best arrange the materials.
-It is crucial to have an arrangement plan in place before proceeding with item-level processing.
+When assigned an accession containing archival AV materials, consult with a Technical Services archivist about how to best arrange the materials.
+It is helpful to have an arrangement plan in place before proceeding with item-level processing.
 Sometimes an arrangement plan is predetermined by the curatorial unit, but often determining an arrangement plan requires some of your own digging and gaining some familiarity with the collection materials.
-Before diving in, it's helpful to remember that the process of making an arrangement plan for archival AV doesn't vary much from the processes of our manuscript and visual processing colleagues and friends.
-We often live in a more item-level world when processing AV, but the general methods, practices, and goal of arrangement are the same across formats - or rather, how can we best present these materials so people can find what they need.
+Before diving in, it's helpful to remember that the process of arranging archival AV doesn't vary much from the processes of our manuscript and visual processing colleagues and friends.
+We often live in a more item-level world when processing AV, but the general methods, practices, and goal of arrangement are the same across formats.
+The question - how can we best present these materials so people can find what they need? - should guide your approach to arrangment.

 Generally, try to arrange AV materials by content, rather than by format.
 Exceptions to this may include production-heavy collections with defined works, or titles, that may benefit from having sub-groupings of like-format items in order to gain a sense of the creator's production process.
 An example of this includes the Tom Davenport Papers, http://finding-aids.lib.unc.edu/20025

 It's also helpful to remember that archival AV items are non-circulating materials.
-Or rather, access to all archival AV materials requires an intervention of sorts - in-house or external digitization and the production of a viewing or listening copy that is either delivered on physical media to a patron, or more ideally, is streamed via the online finding aid.
-This distance grants us some freedom to present archival AV materials in a meaningful or helpful way on our online finding aids that is not inhibited by the physical materials, which are often stored by like formats across collections and collecting units.
-In other words, we can present materials intellectually by original order or mixed-format groupings and also store the materials in preservation friendly groupings and conditions.
+Or rather, access to all archival AV materials requires an intervention of sorts - in-house or external digitization and the production of a viewing or listening copy that is either delivered on physical media to a patron, or more conveniently, is streamed via the online finding aid.
+This distance grants processing archivists some freedom to present archival AV materials in a meaningful or helpful way in Wilson Library's online finding aids that is not inhibited by the physical materials, which are often stored by like formats across collections and collecting units.
+In other words, we can present materials intellectually by original order or mixed-format groupings while also storing the materials in preservation friendly groupings and conditions.

 Below are examples of arrangement methods of AV materials and when to use them: